-In 2013-14 we delivered on the second year of a new Education Implementation Plan.
+In 2014-15 we delivered on the third year of a new Education Implementation Plan.
 The key achievements within the reporting period were:

-- 9,058 formal school students attended excursions. resulting in a 78% increase on 2013-14; - Provided free excursions to 3,000 students from disadvantaged, regional and public schools through the Foundation's Access Pass Program; and - Delivered first off-site, 10 week, Bush Schools program to Reddam House at Cooper Park, Bellevue Hill. - Successful in applications for National Science Week, Environmental Trust and Centennial Parklands Foundation grants resulting in over \$89,000 of funding for education and community programs - Exceeded 10 000 participants in community programs providing \$98 000 in revenue and a range of high quality family events including Science in the Swamp, The Great CP Egg Hunt and Spooks in the Park.
+- 9,353 formal school students attended excursions, resulting in a 3% increase on 2013-14; - Provided free excursions to 3,000 students from disadvantaged, regional and public schools through the Foundation's Access Pass Program; - OOSH in the Bush grant funded research program delivered nature play to 10 OOSH Centres; - Successful in applications for National Science Week, NSW Environmental Trust and Centennial Parklands Foundation grants resulting in over \$97,000 of funding for education and community programs; - Exceeded 14,000 participants (43% growth) in community programs providing \$160,000 in revenue and a range of high quality family events including Science in the Swamp, The Great CP Egg Hunt, Astronomy in the Park, Banksia Buddies, Santa Photos and Spooks in the Park.